daltonschool/robotzombie/chapter_2_script.md

 Just as the door starts breaking Mattori and Daniel figure out how to fix their power issue by hooking it up to Liam's new iPhone charger.
 Liam very reluctantly gives up his charger almost in tears dramatatically saying: "It is a sacrifice I am...will...ing to make."

-Andrew and Daniel, first passive-aggressively, then very aggressive, fight over who gets to line up their robot before the zombies come, but as they do this MSW, Charlie, and Gordie begin to pry the door open saying "okay, you guys have more than enough time to work, the assessment starts now whether you're ready or not."
+Andrew and Daniel, first passive-aggressively, then very aggressive, fight over who gets to line up their robot before the zombies come, but as they do this MSW, Charlie, and Gordie begin to pry the door open saying: "Okay, you guys have more than enough time to work, the assessment starts now whether you're ready or not."
 After a few minutes of struggling, they manage to get the door open and the zombies come pouring out.

 The zombies have made their way over to the easiest target, the clump of freshemn on the floor.
 The room is filled with the sounds of a low growl, coming from the zombies, mixed with the sounds of children screaming, and suddenly a quiet song erupts from the background, as blond zombie erupts into song.
 Without hesitation Emily joins hands with what she thought to be her former friend Briteny, this potentially life threatening zombie, and starts dancing and singing along with her.
 Chris begins to dance to the music as he is bored waiting for action.